 - Vixens are occasionally assisted in rearing their cubs by a non-breeding sister or a female cub from a previous litter.
 These ‘aunts’ gain valuable experience which helps them to rear their own litter successfully the next season.
 Occasionally there can be two dog fox’s associated with one vixen.

 - The cubs’ eyes and ears open after two weeks and at four weeks they will emerge from their dens.
 They have short noses which resemble puppies when born.
-However, many cubs die prematurely due to other predators (dogs, badgers), but their worst predator is the motor vehicle.
+However, many cubs die prematurely due to other predators (dogs, badgers), but their biggest killer is the motor vehicle.
 They also can die of starvation or cold during hard winters.

 - They catch small rodents with a characteristic high pounce.
 This technique is one of the first things cubs learn as they begin to hunt.